nathanielrb/time-in-microKanren/paper.md

 ;; => ((((#(0) .
 2)) .
 1))
 ```

-The shunt-right mechanism turns out to have interesting properties for interleaving search even without referring to a stateful resource, for instance in ordering and grouping solutions, as the following contrived example shows.
-To keep the code simple, we use the miniKanren wrappers from the original paper, extended to handle delayed streams as shown in Appendix B.
+The shunt-right mechanism turns out to have interesting properties for interleaving search, even without referring to a stateful resource, for instance in ordering and grouping solutions as the following contrived example shows.
+Here and in what follows, will use the miniKanren wrappers from the original paper, likewise extended to handle delayed streams.^[https://github.com/nathanielrb/time-in-microKanren/blob/master/miniKanren-wrappers.scm]

 ```
 (define (inco x)